Te Hāpai Hāpori | Spirit of Service Awards 2020

 Te Kawa Mataaho - Public Service Commission's (previously known as State Services Commission) annual Spirit of Service Awards celebrate outstanding public sector governance, young leaders and initiatives that deliver great outcomes motivated by a spirit of service to the community.

 The awards are open to organisations across central and local government, including Crown entities.
 Entries can come from single agencies or collaborative initiatives, which may include partners outside the public sector.

-This year's awards celebration is on Monday 9 November 2020, and Deloitte is once again proud to sponsor the Better Outcomes Award category, one of seven awards presented on the night.
+This year's awards celebration were on Monday 9 November 2020, and Deloitte was once again proud to sponsor the Better Outcomes Award category, one of seven awards presented on the night.
 This award celebrates the achievement of ground-breaking outcomes in areas that matter most for the long-term wellbeing of New Zealanders.

 In this category, judges look for initiatives demonstrating spirit of service through: